The-deep-biosphere/2023-Milos/Pipeline explanations.md

 crest4 -f Otus_curated.fasta
 ```

 Voila!
-The files a renow ready to be processed in the decontamination pipeline.
+The sequences are now ready to be processed in the decontamination pipeline.